Tuertolin/Hacks/README.md

-# Hacks
+# Security
-Small hacks for a Sys Admin day to day job.
+Small security tools for a Sys Admin day to day job